9 (2021 film)

 9 is a 2021 Uruguayan-Argentine sports drama film written and directed by Martín Barrenechea & Nicolás Branca (in their directorial debuts).
 It stars Enzo Vogrincic, Rafael Spregelburd, Horacio Camandulle, Rogelio Gracia, Roxana Blanco, Lara Sofía, Santiago Sanguinetti.
 The film won Best International Film at the 8th National Film Awards.
-Also, it was considered by Uruguay's Instituto Nacional del Cine y el Audiovisual Uruguayo for the Uruguayan selection for the Best International Feature Film at the 95th Academy Awards, but it was not chosen.
+It was also considered by Uruguay's Instituto Nacional del Cine and the Audiovisual Uruguayo for the Uruguayan selection for the Best International Feature Film at the 95th Academy Awards, but it was not chosen.

 Synopsis

 Christian Arias is a successful football player who, at the age of 23, projects himself as a great figure in world soccer.
 He lives isolated in a luxurious and solitary environment, besieged by fans, pressured by the press and sentenced to fulfill commitments set by his parents, who also act as their representative.
 Christian feels for the first time the need to escape.

 Cast

 The actors participating in this film are: